Ncoronella/CS4801Project2PrivacyPreservingGroupDecision-Protocol/README.md

 There is a fixed fork of bplip at https://github.com/caro3801/bplib/tree/fix/OpenSSL So use pip install git+https://github.com/caro3801/bplib.git@fix/OpenSSL can be used then pip install zksk

-Unfortunately these libraries rely on openssl, which is not available as a windows binary.
+Unfortunately these libraries rely on openssl, which is not available as a Windows binary.
-You can use homebrew on mac to install openssl
+You can use homebrew on mac to install openssl.
-On a windows machine, you can use WSL and a venv to install the packages and run.
+On a Windows machine, you can use WSL and a venv to install the packages and run.